***NOTE:*** WE WILL ACCEPT VISA & MASTERCARD WITH A 3% SURCHARGE.

 Items weapons 30

-Here's a few of the 1st Model Maynard .36 caliber cartridges that I recently found.
+Here's a few of the 1st Model Maynard .36 caliber cartridges that I found.
 There are all in good condition with some sort of waxy buildup over the lead.
 The cases are in generally good condition with dirt and discoloration on them.
 Hard to come by! $65.00 each.

 Item weapons 28